Jason Ervin: Aldermanic career

 In 2010, Ervin was appointed by mayor Richard M. Daley to replace the retiring Ed Smith as 28th Ward alderman.
 Ervin was subsequently reelected in 2011, 2015, 2019, and 2023.

-He is the Chair of the Committee on Contracting Oversight & Equity and Vice-Chair of the Committee on Workforce Development & Audit.
-He also serves on the following committees; Budget & Government Operations, Committees & Rules, License & Consumer Protection, and Finance.
+He is the Chair of the Committee on The Budget and Government Operations.
+He also serves on the following committees; Aviation, Committees & Rules, Contract Oversight & Equity, Finance, Pedestrian & Traffic Safety, and Transportation.

-In the runoff of the 2019 Chicago mayoral election, Ervin endorsed Toni Preckwinkle over Lori Lightfoot.
-Early into the mayoralty of Lightfoot, Ervin came into conflict with Lightfoot.
-However, he would ultimately develop into one of Lightfoot's strongest City Council allies, and has endorsed her for reelection in the 2023 Chicago mayoral election.
+In the runoff of the 2019 Chicago mayoral election, Ervin endorsed Toni Preckwinkle over Lori Lightfoot, who was elected.
+Early in Lightfoot's mayoralty Ervin came into conflict with her, but ultimately became one of her strongest City Council allies, and endorsed her for her unsuccessful bid for re-election in the 2023 Chicago mayoral election.